QuantEcon/lecture-source-jl/source/rst/tools_and_techniques/stationary_densities.rst

     G(x, y) := \mathbb P \{ h(a + \rho x + \xi_{t+1}) \leq y \}
     \qquad (0 \leq x, y \leq 1)

-This family of cdfs :math:`G(x, \cdot)` plays a role analogous to the stochastic kernel in the density case
+This family of cdfs :math:`G(x, \cdot)` plays a role analogous to the stochastic kernel in the density case.

 The distribution dynamics in :eq:`statd_fdd` are then replaced by